ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 Additionally, if this player is Prone when activated, they may attempt to Jump Up and perform a Block action.
 This player makes an Agility test, applying a +1 modifier.
 If this test is passed, they stand up and may perform a Block action.
 If the test is failed, they remain Prone and their activation ends.

-*This Skill may still be used if the player is Prone or has lost their Tackle Zone.*
+<span style="color: darkmagenta">This Skill may still be used if the player is Prone or has lost their Tackle Zone.</span>

 #### LEAP